-Growing up in a comfortable world of iPads, new sneakers every fall, and reward stickers for math practice, many children rarely spend time wondering what’s like to live in other parts of the world.
-Even today in Pakistan, millions of kids still can’t go to school.
+Growing up in a comfortable world of iPads, new sneakers every fall, and reward stickers for math practice, many children rarely spend time wondering what it’s like to live in other parts of the world.
+Even today, in Pakistan, millions of kids still can’t go to school.
 Listen to the Wind tells the moving story of such children.

 When Greg Mortenson got lost in the Karakorum Mountain range, the people of the little village of Korphe took him in and cared for him until he was ready to leave.
 A year later, Greg was back with a plan to build a school for the village.
 The illustrations for this book are photographed collages made out of scraps of fabric and paper that award-winning illustrator Susan L. Roth found around her house.
 This illustrative style is a tribute to the people of Korphe, who never let anything go to waste.